AdobeDocs/campaign.en/help/v8/send/twitter.md

     1. Select **[!UICONTROL Deliver as soon as possible]** and click the **[!UICONTROL Analyze]** button.
     1. Once the analysis is finished, check the result.
     1. Click **[!UICONTROL Confirm delivery]**, then click **[!UICONTROL Yes]**.

+>[!CAUTION]
+>
+>You cannot send more than 250 direct messages per day.
+To avoid exceeding this threshold, you can deliver in waves.
+For more on this, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-sending-the-delivery.html?lang=en#sending-using-multiple-waves){target="_blank"}.

+## Access tracking data {#tw-tracking}

+In the built-in **[!UICONTROL Tweet]** delivery template, tracking is enabled by default.

+Tracking data can be viewed in the delivery reports and in the **[!UICONTROL Edit > Tracking]** tab of the delivery and the service.

+Tracking configuration is the same as for an email delivery.
+Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/about-delivery-monitoring.html){target="_blank"}.